 How to Get Started With Experian CreditMatch

 Once your membership is active, you can simply choose CreditMatch from the menu and learn more about your options.
-You can easily navigate the website to help you make critical financial decisions.
+You can easily navigate the website to get matched for offers from our partners or to help you make critical financial decisions.

 Once you sign up for Experian CreditWorks, there are other features you can use in addition to CreditMatch.
-You can do things like boosting your credit score with Experian Boost™, keep track of your credit history with CreditWorks to prevent identity theft, as well as dispute items on your credit report.
+You can do things like boost your credit score with Experian Boost™, keep track of your credit history with CreditWorks to prevent identity theft, as well as dispute items on your credit profile.

-Experian also offers other credit solutions like the below:
+Experian also offers other credit solutions like the following:

-- Experian CreditWorks: Access free credit reports and score, monitor your credit score to avoid fraud with automated alerts.
+- Experian CreditWorks: Access free credit reports and scores and monitor your credit score to avoid fraud with automated alerts.

-- Experian Boost: Link your bank accounts to automatically report positive payment information to improve your credit score and do it for free.
+- Experian Boost: Link your bank accounts to automatically report positive payment information from eligible service providers to improve your credit score provided by Experian and do it for free.

 - Experian For Business: Discover how they can help you with all your credit business affairs.